AaronGWang/AI-ML-Application-Info/README.md

 This task is not required, but can be of benefit for your application.
 Answering the following question will further help us understand your self-learning abilities, as well as introduce you to some concepts that will be taught in the future.

 Answer this question:
-- Explain some of the post popular and useful python libraries for coding **machine learning** models.
+- Explain some of the popular and useful python libraries for coding **machine learning** models.
 What are they called?
 What are their uses?

 ***The extensiveness of your answer has no requirement.***